Domestic Abuse

 Legal action

-If the Courts and the Police are involved in a domestic violence case, it can make the violent person realise the consequences of their behaviour.
-The violent person might stop their behaviour if they realise that they could be sent to prison for it.
+If the Courts and the Police are involved in a domestic abuse case, it can make the abusive person realise the consequences of their behaviour.
+The abusive person might stop their behaviour if they realise that they could be sent to prison for it.

 Injunctions

-An injunction is a Court order to restrain the violent person from contacting or to stop them from going to the person’s home.
+An injunction is a Court order to restrain the abusive from contacting or to stop them from going to the person’s home.

 It is possible to obtain an injunction urgently if required.
 A person needs a lawyer to get an injunction.
 Legal Aid may be available.